Blendify/blender-manual/trunk/blender_docs/manual/interface/annotate_tool.rst

 *************

 The annotation tool is available in multiple editors.
-With it notes can be added to e.g. 3D objects or node setups.
+It can be used to add notes to e.g. 3D objects or node setups.

 The annotation tool can be activated in the Toolbar on the left side.
 It has a couple of sub-tools listed below.